Join the conversation:

 Farmstead Restaurant make some lovely wines of their own and offer an excellent selection from other producers, but here’s an incentive to BYO.
 Corkage charges are $5 per bottle brought for consumption at your table.
 All corkage collected will be donated to NVJS so tell them we sent you.

-To each of our Napa Valley Jazz Society sponsors, a very big NVJS Thank You!
+To these Napa Valley Jazz Society sponsors, a very big NVJS Thank You!

 Bill Hart – Imitation Vs. Innovation